mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 It is recommended to name these helper functions starting with "on", similar to how React hook names start with "use".

 Lifecycle functions are not called when components are server-side rendered.
-TODO: Verify that this is true for all of them.
+See the "Server-Side Rendering" section later.
+TODO: But see your "sapper-hot-load" project where you added
+TODO: lifecycle functions in about.svelte.
+TODO: Browse <http://localhost:3000/about> and you will see that
+TODO: HTML for "about" is downloaded first.
+But then about.hash.js
+TODO: is downloaded and the lifecycle functions DO get called!

 ## Reusable Components